 One of the running themes of this website over the last 6 years is the idea that the US economy is not doing nearly as well as it should be, however, that it’s also not doing nearly as bad as some people would have us believe.
+I’ve called this period in history the “Era of Irrational Apathy”.
 Unfortunately, whenever I publish something like the recent post on the solvency of the USA I get a lot of pushback from people arguing that American living standards are in some sort of terminal decline.
 I know politics plays a big role in all of this and I try to stay as apolitical as I can, but when we look at the operational realities of the monetary system and put the facts in the proper context I think it’s very hard to argue that American living standards are declining.¹

 First, “living standards” are not homogeneous.
 What’s desirable for one person is not necessarily desirable for another person.
 However, what we all cherish most is time since it is the ultimate scarce resource in life.
 Keynes once argued that we would all be working 15 hour workweeks by now and living lavish lifestyles filled with flexibility and time optionality.
 He said: